MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyDevice/methods/partydevice_getchatcontrols.md

 ## Remarks

-The memory for the returned array is invalidated whenever the title calls [PartyManager::StartProcessingStateChanges()](../../PartyManager/methods/partymanager_startprocessingstatechanges.md).
+Once a [PartyChatControlDestroyedStateChange](../../../structs/partychatcontroldestroyedstatechange.md) has been provided by [PartyManager::StartProcessingStateChanges()](../../PartyManager/methods/partymanager_startprocessingstatechanges.md), the chat control will no longer be present in the array returned by this method. <br /><br /> The memory for the returned array is invalidated whenever the title calls PartyManager::StartProcessingStateChanges().
 If this is the local device, the memory for the array is also invalidated when [PartyLocalDevice::CreateChatControl()](../../PartyLocalDevice/methods/partylocaldevice_createchatcontrol.md) returns success.

 ## Requirements